-Planned Activities Gap financing loans provided to development companies, for-profit or non-profit developers, community housing development corporations, limited partnerships, joint ventures and governmental units.
+Planned Activities Gap financing loans provided to development companies, for-profit or nonprofit developers, community housing development corporations, limited partnerships, joint ventures and governmental units.
 Deferred payment loans typically with 30 year terms at 0-1% interest with principal and accrued interest due at term's end.
 Substantial changes to the programs policies and criteria are subject to a 45-day neighborhood review.
 Requests for Proposal (RFP) are anticipated to be announced in May of every year.
 Awards are made approximately in November.
 Eligible housing is both family and single adult rental units (including homeless youth).
 At least 20% of the units must be affordable at or <50% AMI.
 Program income can be realized and used through this program.
 Activities set up under this funding project may be revolving loan programs.
+Estimated program income of \$500,000 has been budgeted for this project.

 4 Project Name NEDF/CEDF (Great Streets)

 Target Area

 Goals Supported Expand economic opportunities

 Needs Addressed Economic Development

-Funding CDBG: \$91,626
+Funding CDBG: \$549,491

 Description Commercial economic development program.
 Acquisition, construction, demolition, rehabilitation of commercial/industrial structures.
 Financial and technical assistance to businesses.
 Technical assistance to income-eligible micro-entrepreneurs.
+The project budget includes \$455,837 in program income.

-Target Date 5/31/2022
+Target Date 5/31/2023

-Estimate the number and type of families that will benefit from the proposed activities It is estimated that one business may be assisted under this project.
+Estimate the number and type of families that will benefit from the proposed activities It is estimated that 33 businesses will be assisted under this project.

 Location Description Citywide.